News Related to Pets

 If you’re planning to move to China or are going for an extended travel period, one of the first thoughts that you’ll have is how you’re going to manage without your pet.
 Well, the best solution is to take them with you.

-Shanghai is one of the few airports in China that accept pet transportation from overseas, so you’ll likely have to travel there and move on to other locations if you have somewhere else to be.
+Shanghai is one of the few airports that allows relocating your pet to China from overseas, so you’ll likely have to travel there and move on to other locations if you have somewhere else to be.

 It’s also worth noting that not all pets can travel to China with you.
 Shanghai allows entry under specific guidelines for dogs and cats, but you won’t be able to travel with small mammals such as rabbits, guinea pigs or ferrets and you won’t be able to transport birds, fish or reptiles either.